khoihuynhInfo/khoihuynhInfo/README.md

-Hi, I'am Khoi,
+Hi,
-I from VN,
+My name is Khoi,
-I'm an angular developer and
+I'm a Frontend Developer
- + frontend developer
+Curently I work at VietNam